Family, Youth and Children's Division

 If you want to offer a safe and loving home to a local child,

 The California Department of Social Services has launched the California Parent and Youth Helpline, which provides support and resource referrals to parent and youth during the current COVID-19 pandemic, 7-days a week from 8 a.m.-8 p.m.
 Call or text 1-855-4APARENT (855-427-2736) for services in English, Spanish and other languages.
 For information, visit: caparentyouthhelpline.org/.

 Children who are no longer safe with their parents or guardians and need immediate, temporary shelter may stay at the Valley of the Moon Children's Home until a community foster home is arranged.
 Staffed by caring child welfare professionals, the shelter is a peaceful, stable, supportive and nurturing group environment where children receive medical, dental and mental health care and other healing services.

 Help children and youth with homework, lead art, exercise, garden or music programs, sort donated clothes, toys and other items for foster children and youth, or plan and organize special events.
 Contact the non-profit Valley of the Moon Children's Foundation or email Valley of the Moon Children's Home staff.

 2755 Mendocino Avenue, Suite 204, Santa Rosa, CA 95403

 (707) 565-6360 • FAX (707) 565-8621

-In a child-friendly environment at the Family Justice Center
+In a comfortable environment at the Family Justice Center

-young victims of sexual abuse or trafficking are interviewed by a trained forensic professional.
-To reduce the number of times a child must be interviewed regarding their experience, sessions are monitored and recorded for law enforcement, legal and social services professionals review.
+, children, teens and developmentally disabled adults can be interviewed regarding allegations of sexual abuse by trained forensic professional.
+To reduce the number of interviews with professionals involved in the investigation, sessions are recorded for law enforcement, legal and social service professionals to review.

 Valley of the Moon Children's Foundation